 Jukebox Diner, 11 Railside Place, Dinsdale

 Flashback to the 50's at the American themed Jukebox Diner with its bright red booths and Chevrolet condiment counter.
 We stopped in for burgers and a browse through the NZ Hot Rod magazines.
-If you like classic cars and automobilia you can visit the adjoining Classics Museum, we wrote about some of the more unusual vehicles on display.
-You could also time your visit with the Petrolhead Breakfast on the first Sunday of the month.
+If you like classic cars and automobilia you can visit the adjoining Classics Museum - we wrote about some of the more unusual vehicles on display via thecuriouskiwi/blog.
+You could also time your visit for the Classic Car meet on the first Sunday of the month.

 Te Uku Roast Office, 3438 State Highway 23

 The old Te Uku Post Office has been turned into Te Uku Roast Office, it's open from 6am to serve coffee to commuters doing the Raglan to Hamilton run.
 There is a small selection of food, but it's essentially a coffee stop with a small art gallery attached.
 The gallery is a fitting tribute to Ernest Moon, a former Te Uku Post Office Post Master and artist who didn't have the use of his hands so learned to paint with his feet.

 We like the art work that is Raglan Roast's Raglan centric logo - a coat of arms featuring a Maori warrior with a surf board, and a coffee cup.
 Raglan Roast also brews coffee in Raglan, Hamilton, Gisborne, Wellington and Nelson.